Our approach to recommendations

 More about trends

-Trends are meant to help you discover emerging topics of discussion on Twitter, and are determined by algorithms that identify conversations that are popular now, rather than topics that have been popular over a period of time.
-One input used by the algorithm to rank and determine Trends is the number of Tweets relating to a given topic.
+Trends are meant to help you discover emerging topics of discussion on X, and are determined by algorithms that identify conversations that are popular now, rather than topics that have been popular over a period of time.
+One input used by the algorithm to rank and determine Trends is the number of posts relating to a given topic.
 Algorithmically, Trends and hashtags are grouped together if they are related to the same topic.
 For instance, #MondayMotivation and #MotivationMonday may both be represented by #MondayMotivation.

 When you’re signed into your account, Trends are tailored for you based on your account location.
 However, you have the ability to see what’s trending in other locations by changing your location setting.